aniekh/personal_learning/README.md

 3. I want to learn how to use the random forest algorithm for a regression analysis.
 4. I want to learn how to visualise and communicate geospatial data in an easy-to-understand way.

+The goal of the course is to apply data science in a environmental relevant context.
+Also with a focus on the ethical side of data science and boundary crossing competenses.
+Throughout the collection in my portfolio you can find both topics mentioned in the other learning goals and also in the reflection file.

 ## Data Sources
 - Nitrogen excretion data, population density from the Dutch Central Bureau for Statistics (CBS)
 - Weather data from de Bilt from The Royal Dutch Meteorological Institute (KNMI)